Last updated on January 4, 2021

 How does the pandemic affect Surfing’s Olympic qualification?

 - Following guidelines laid out by the IOC, all athletes that have qualified for Surfing’s debut in the Tokyo 2020 Olympics will retain their preliminary qualification status.
 View the latest qualification update here.
 The ISA is working with the IOC to prepare contingency plans for qualification in the case that the ISA World Surfing Games cannot be held in 2021.

-Could any ISA World Championships potentially be held in 2020?
+Could any other ISA World Championships potentially be held in 2021?

 Am I allowed to surf?
 What’s the safest way to go surfing?